South Korea LNG market report

 Table of contents

-- Inter-fuel competition in the power sector, energy transition commitments and a mature economy are the primary drivers of South Korea’s LNG demand outlook
+- Power demand growth, inter-fuel competitions and energy transition commitments are the primary drivers of South Korea’s LNG demand outlook

-- South Korea’s energy policy is evolving amid political leadership change, which has remained supportive of gas and LNG till 2030
+- South Korea’s energy policy is evolving amid political leadership change

 - KOGAS still dominates the country’s LNG infrastructure, while third-party access to infrastructure has improved

-- As long-term contracts expire from mid-2020s, Korean buyers are looking to sign new term contracts as LNG supply security remains a primary concern for South Korea in the absence of other gas supply options
+- As long-term contracts expire from the mid-2020s, South Korean buyers have moved decisively to sign new term contracts, ensuring LNG supply security

 Tables and charts